Place Names Starting with N

 Meaning unknown.
 This is the name of a town in the province of Gelderland in the Netherlands.

-NIGER(River & Country) English, French, Italian, German, Dutch, Swedish, Croatian, Serbian, Late Roman
+Niger (River & Country) English, French, Italian, German, Dutch, Swedish, Croatian, Serbian, Late Roman

-Meaning unknown, possibly of Berber origin, though influenced by Latin niger
+Meaning unknown, possibly of Berber origin, though influenced by Latin

-"black".
-This is the name of a river in western Africa (and a country which is named after it).
+.
+This is the name of a river in western Africa (and a country that is named after it).

-From the name of the NIGER
+From the name of the

 River, applied in the 19th century to the British colonial territory in western Africa.
 It continued to be used after the territory became an independent country in 1960.